First Aid for Spiritual Seekers

 Ms. Tippett: Right, and figuring out how to do that, how to invest in both of those ways of being in the world.
 And we need each other to figure it out, because it’s huge.
 It’s a lot to ask, right?
 It’s a lot to ask, with this history we have as a species and what feels instinctive to us, even when it flies in the face of what we deeply want.

-Rabbi Lau-Lavie: And in fact, you know that our DNA is able to handle 150 names or so, and that we do have this sort of tribal sense of the local and intimate and the immediate, and yet we’ve got thousands of Facebook friends, and we are simultaneously called to have true empathy and compassion to what happened yesterday in Berlin and in Ankara and in Aleppo and in Brooklyn and in Jerusalem.
+Rabbi Lau-Lavie: And in fact, you know that our DNA is able to handle 150 names or so, [Editor’s Note: Rabbi Lau-Lavie is likely referring to the Dunbar Number, which is the theory that human beings are able to maintain a meaningful relationship with up to 150 people.
+According to various studies, humans can remember up to thousands of names.
+Learn more.] and that we do have this sort of tribal sense of the local and intimate and the immediate, and yet we’ve got thousands of Facebook friends, and we are simultaneously called to have true empathy and compassion to what happened yesterday in Berlin and in Ankara and in Aleppo and in Brooklyn and in Jerusalem.
 And it’s all in my feed, and it’s all people I know, and my little homo sapiens brain and heart isn’t built to handle this level of traffic.

 Ms. Tippett: Yeah, that’s right.